ashandoak/ashandoak.github.io/README.md

     - Example: Scheduling system since the scheduling problem is difficult, or routing
 - Quantum computing
     - Designing ML algorithms for qubits
-    - Encoding classial data as quantum data
+    - Encoding classical data as quantum data
     - Question: How do you know your algorithms ar right?
 Based on running time and results.
 - Quantum walks
     - Search algorithm on structured data set